 Such action may include the oversight of a food company recalling an offending food product from the marketplace to protect public health

 In addition, data collected will also enable the department to better understand the burden of anaphylaxis in Victoria and to inform public health policy, interventions and research.

 If you have questions or would like to speak to someone in the department regarding anaphylaxis notifications, please send an email to firstname.lastname@example.org and we will get back to you as soon as we can.

-The legislative amendments requiring notification of anaphylaxis presentations in the Public Health and Wellbeing Act 2008 can be accessed at: Health and Child Wellbeing Legislation Amendment Act (See Part 3 (18) New Division 3A of Part 8 inserted).
+The 1 November 2018 legislative amendments to the Public Health and Wellbeing Act 2008 can be accessed at: Health and Child Wellbeing Legislation Amendment Act (section 18); and to the Public Health and Wellbeing Regulations.